rukaury/crybAPI/README.md

-#PHP REST API Template
+#CRYB API REST API

-This sample code can be used to create a REST API in PHP for educational purposes, not production use.
+This CRYB REST API in PHP for the CRYB Online Propety system.
 The file structure and architecture is already provided, including the key features needed for any API.
 Add the controller and model files and you should be ready to go.

 Some of the key features: